jlbradley1844/jlbradley1844.github.io/_drafts/royce-idealism.md

     consciousness itself.
 Upon such a criticism, Plato founded his conception of the Ideal World.

-Meanwhile, what about the world of the Idea, to an empericist of this sort?
-The commonsense view is that Idea is simply nothing more than mental states, a vapor so ephemeral it might as well not exist.
+But disallowing this speculation, you are left with nothing.
+And as far as the world of Idea to such empericists?
+The Idea is simply nothing more than mental states, a vapor so ephemeral it might as well not exist.

 _Two_ The physical world may or may not exist; all we have are our own